brandongregory/dndhelp/src/5e-build-guides/index.md

 * [Control Casters in DnD 5e](/5e-build-guides/control-caster-builds/) &ndash; A breakdown of spells, classes, and feats for controller casters
 * [Ultimate Dart Thrower Builds in DnD 5e](/5e-build-guides/dart-thrower-builds/) &ndash; The ultimate guide to DnD characters who use darts as their primary weapons
 * [Spear and Quarterstaff Builds in 5e](/5e-build-guides/spear-and-quarterstaff-builds/) &ndash; Considerations, feats, and tips for building a martial character who uses a spear or quarterstaff as their main weapon
+* [Strength-Based Unarmed Brawler Builds in DnD 5e](/5e-build-guides/unarmed-brawler/) &ndash; If you've ever wanted to make a strong unarmed brawler who's not a monk, this build will get you there
 * [Tank Builds in DnD 5e](/5e-build-guides/tank-builds/) &ndash; Subclasses, feats, and magic items for strong tank builds in DnD 5e